Hidde-Heijnen/mlmi-vault/030 - Notes/Math/Matrixes.md

 To calculate the determinant, expand along any row or column using cofactors:
 $$\det(A) = \sum (-1)^{i+j} \cdot a_{ij} \cdot \det(M_{ij})$$
 Or  $$\det(A) = \sum a_{1j} \cdot C_{1j}$$where $M_{ij}$ is the minor of $a_{ij}$.
-- Adding a multiple of one row to another row preserves the determinant.
+- Adding a multiple of one row or column to another row or column preserves the determinant.
-- switching two rows  or collumns changes the sign of the determinant
+- switching two rows  or columns changes the sign of the determinant
-- multiplying a row by a number, scales the determinant by that number
+- multiplying a row or column by a number, scales the determinant by that number
 - multiplying a $n \times n$ by a scalar multiplies the determinant by that number to the power of $n$
 	- $det(k\cdot A) = k^n \cdot det(A)$
 ### Minor of NxN Matrix